Albert0i/RU301/topology1.md

 ![alt make up ps log](homebrew-cluster-docker/img/make_up_ps_log.JPG)

-Redis command line and Redis Insight have to be installed in local system in order to access to Redis Data.
+Command line tool or Redis Insight is installed to local system in order to access Redis Data.

 ### IV.
 Summary
-The last piece of puzzle is to config Redis, to name a few:
+The last piece of the puzzle is to config Redis, to name only a few:

 redis.conf
 ```